horaciodrs/tradesim/README.md

 ![GitHub Logo](/data/screenshots/20200910-3.png)

 ## Installation:
-Remember **TradeSim it's under development and it's on alpha state**.
-Only install for testing.
+Remember **TradeSim it's under development and it's on beta state**.
+Please test and give your feedback.

 Run the following commands into the terminal: